zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Celeste: Well, are there any names you do like?

-Albert: Albert Eckleman Junior has a nice ring to i t.
+Albert: Albert Eckleman Junior has a nice ring to it.

 Celeste: As you say, we have months to decide.
 Let’ s keep an open mind.